harshilkandoi/report-submission-template/Report (Week 4).md

 _(1) Turbine_

-The water turbine is the heart of any hydropower plant.
+The water turbine is the heart of any hydro power plant.
 It consists of a number of metal or plastic blades fitted to a central rotating shaft or plate.
-Water flowing through the casing strikes the turbine's blades producing torque and making the shaft rotate thus conversing K.E. for water to M.E.
+Water flowing through the casing strikes the blades of the turbine producing torque and making the shaft rotate thus conversing K.E. for water to M.E.

 | Details | Specifications |